Topological Mixed States: Phases of Matter from Axiomatic Approaches: Conclusion

 We further investigated the richness of non-Abelian topological mixed states.
 While many of the classical mixed states are unentangled and separable, we demonstrated that they may nevertheless exhibit nontrivial features such as multi-party classical secret-sharing and nonlocal storage of classical information.
 These properties are absent in decohered Abelian phases, highlighting a new kind of nontriviality in the mixed-state setting.
 Our results also suggest that there may exist an interesting hierarchy among decohered topological mixed states, which is of a different kind proposed in \cite{Tantivasadakarn_2023} based on the preparation complexity using measurements and feedback.

-This paper takes a first important step toward the systematic understanding of topological mixed states, which inspires numerous interesting directions. \begin{itemize}[leftmargin=13pt] \item Higher dimensions: While the axioms naturally extend to higher dimensions and we addressed some examples, a comprehensive classification of 3D and beyond remains an open challenge. \item RG flow and numerical study: More detailed numerical studies of RG behavior under the axioms could uncover critical points and universality classes in mixed-state settings.
+This paper takes a first important step toward the systematic understanding of topological mixed states, which inspires numerous interesting directions. \begin{itemize}[leftmargin=13pt] \item Incorporating global symmetries: Def.~\ref{def:TCC} can be naturally extended to incorporate global symmetries: given a topological channel, we can additionally impose a symmetry to be conserved on its truncated boundary.
+This will open a route to study mixed-state versions of symmetry-enriched topological orders as well as symmetry-protected topological states. \item Higher dimensions: While the axioms naturally extend to higher dimensions and we addressed some examples, a comprehensive classification of 3D and beyond remains an open challenge. \item RG flow and numerical study: More detailed numerical studies of RG behavior under the axioms could uncover critical points and universality classes in mixed-state settings.
 While path-integral formalism suggests that this criticality would be that of the same-dimensional classical models, a more systematic understanding of critical behavior is lacking, such as how finite-size scaling works. \item Information robustness: Inspired by recent experimental realizations of the $D_4$ topological order \cite{shortestrouteD4_2023,D4trappedion_2024}, which remain coherent under maximal $X$-decoherence \cite{sala2024D4decoherence}, we suggest that tools in our framework, e.g. information convex set and memory capacity, may offer a more direct way to understand such robustness.
 For instance, our method may show that the convex set becomes a Bloch sphere at maximal decoherence.

 \item Domain walls and mixed-pure interfaces: The study of domain walls between mixed and pure topological phases may yield insights into emergent quasiparticles and braiding, especially when viewed through the lens of information convex sets.
 This may explain what the right mixed state analog of anyon condensation \cite{Kitaev-Kong2012,Kong2014,Kong2024higher} is, by deriving the fundamental constraints on excitations tunneling through the domain walls.